threefoldtech/publish-flist/README.md

 You can add an optionnal `root` parameter to choose the root directory.
 By default `/github/workspace` is used.

-The token needs to be a valid Hub JWT token issued from ItsYou.Online
+The token needs to be a valid Hub JWT token issued from ItsYou.Online.
+If you want to use `ThreeFold Connect` token, please use `threefold` and not `token` field.

 ```yaml
 - name: Publishing flist